phpLicenseWatcher/phpLicenseWatcher/README.md

    This program is licensed under the terms of GNU Public License.
 You can read it at http://www.gnu.org/copyleft/gpl.html#SEC1 or you can find a file LICENSE in this directory with a plain text copy of it.

-##Thanks

-   This package would be impossible if it weren't for these software project

-* PHP and PHP's PEAR classes - a marvelous scripting language (http://www.php.net/)

 ##What this program does

 * Shows the health of a license server or a group of them